 Note: if using a blender, please be extremely careful.
 You will want to transfer about a third to half the hot mixture to the blender, cover and blend.
 Then transfer back to the pot.
 Repeat as needed to get your desired thickness or texture.

-I like to make this as a vegetarian meal, so I use vegetable broth and no other additions.
+When it's meatless Monday, I use vegetable broth and no other additions.

 But this is also delicious with diced ham or bacon added for those who just can’t handle the lack of meat. 😀